Oz for Dummies: Week 47, 2021

 / New German government about to take over from Merkel

-Here is (in German unfortunately), with a link to the agreement.
+Labor, Greens, and Free Democrats have have hammered out a coalition agreement.
+Here is a summary of the key points (in German unfortunately), with a link to the agreement.
 Social Democrat Olaf Scholz (the current deputy chancellor under Merkel) will become the new chancellor and successor of Angela Merkel.
-Greens co-leader Robert Habeck will become deputy chancellor and , Greens co-leader Annalena Baerbock will become Germany’s first female minister for foreign affairs, and leader of the Free Democrats Christian Lindner will become the finance minister.
+Greens co-leader Robert Habeck will become deputy chancellor and minister for climate, energy, and the economy, Greens co-leader Annalena Baerbock will become Germany’s first female minister for foreign affairs, and leader of the Free Democrats Christian Lindner will become the finance minister.
 Social Democrats have secured six ministeries (including labor, interior, and defense) and Greens and Free Democrats, five and four respectively.
 CDU and CSU will have time to reconsider in opposition what they stand for.

 I think that this is the best configuration Germany could have hoped for.
 Social Democrats and Greens have previously formed a coalition (the Schroeder — Fischer government that preceded Merkel’s four governments) and that coalition tried to implement ambitious labor markets and social-security reforms known as agenda 2010 that, while controversial and leading to a lost confidence vote and the begin of the Merkel reign, are credited by many for having modernized Germany.
-The new coalition of Social Democrats and Greens will focus — will have to focus because of its voters— on the environment but it has plenty of other issues to deal with: intergenerational equity (with , an issue which was recently addressed by), the national debt (having been, and being, increased during the pandemic in unsustainable ways ), equality (, for example), the shift of power during the pandemic , and relatedly .
+The new coalition of Social Democrats and Greens will focus — will have to focus because of its voters— on the environment but it has plenty of other issues to deal with: intergenerational equity (with Germany’s Supreme Courts recently having ruled that some provisions of the 2019 climate change act were in violation of the rights of future generations, an issue which was recently addressed by an amendment to the act), the national debt (having been, and being, increased during the pandemic in unsustainable ways as recently noted by Germany’s Bundesrechnungshof [General Accounting Office]), equality (with Germany having one of Europe’s largest gender pay gaps, for example), the shift of power during the pandemic away from the legislative to the executive, and relatedly the erosion of civil rights.
 Most urgently of course is the worsening pandemic situation, to which the Omicron variant was just added as a wildcard .

 Any coalition is potentially a fragile thing.
 So this, too.
-There is Time will tell.
+There is concern that Habeck and Lindner won’t be able to resist the temptation to enhance their profile at the expense of the other.
+Time will tell.
 Having Scholz in the chancellor position is a good thing for that reason alone.
 He is, and apparently has shown himself as that during the coalition negotiations, the grown-up in the room.
 I am guardedly optimistic that this coalition will be — on balance and within the fiscal constraints that they face — a good thing for Germany.

 And that’s the wrap for week 47 of 2021.
 Feel free to share and consider following me here,